 An abnormal or irregular heartbeat is known as arrhythmia.
-Often arrhythmias occur in normal functioning hearts and are benign, but they can cause some uncomfortable symptoms, which affect quality of life, and can cause serious conditions in some cases.
+Often arrhythmias occur in normal functioning hearts and are benign.
+Still, they can cause some uncomfortable symptoms, which affect the quality of life, and can cause serious conditions in some cases.

-Arrhythmias are assessed by cardiac electrophysiologists.
-Factors such as the patient’s symptom and clinical situation are taken into account in order to find the most suitable treatment option.
+Cardiac electrophysiologists assess arrhythmias.
+Factors such as the patient’s symptoms and clinical situation are considered to find the most suitable treatment option.

 Types of arrhythmia

-There a number of types of arrhythmia.
+There are a number of types of arrhythmia.
 These include:

-When the heartbeat is irregular, or if it originates in an area of the heart other than the sino-atrial node, it is called an arrhythmia.
+When the heartbeat is irregular or originates in an area of the heart other than the sino-atrial node, it is called arrhythmia.
+There are different types of arrhythmia, such as bradyarrhythmia, a slow heartbeat and tachyarrhythmia, an unusually fast heartbeat.

-Bradyarrhythmia is a heart rhythm that is too slow.
-When the heart’s rhythm is too slow to meet the metabolic demands of the body, you may experience symptoms like shortness of breath, dizziness and fainting.
+Bradyarrhythmia is a heart rhythm that is too slow, slower than 60 beats per minute.
+When the heart's rhythm is too slow to meet the body's metabolic demands, you may experience symptoms like shortness of breath, dizziness, and fainting.
+This is typically a sign of an underlying issue with the heart.
 Your cardiologist may recommend a pacemaker for bradyarrhythmia.

-Tachyarrhythmias occur when electrical impulses are generated in an area of the heart other than the sino-atrial node, and the heart beats too fast.
+Tachyarrhythmias occur when electrical impulses are generated in an area of the heart other than the sino-atrial node, and the heart beats too fast, over 100 beats a minute.
 These arrhythmias sometimes occur in normal functioning as well as abnormal hearts.
 Symptoms of a tachyarrhythmia include heart palpitations, chest pains, shortness of breath, dizziness and fainting.

 How does the heart work?